crisweber2600/animated-guide/README.md

 7. Review coverage results in the generated `TestResults` directory.
 8. Try `dotnet run --project DupScan.Cli` to see duplicate detection in action.
 9. Customize provider roots and enable linking with `--link` and `--parallel` flags.
+10. Swap the default HTTP handlers with a custom factory when unit testing service classes.

 ## Duplicate Detection
 The core library exposes `FileItem` and `DuplicateGroup` models.
 The